 Director Candidate Recommendations and Nominations by Stockholders.
 The Nominating and Governance Committee's Charter provides that the Nominating and Governance Committee will consider director candidate nominations by stockholders.
 In evaluating nominations received from stockholders, the Nominating and Governance Committee will apply the same criteria and follow the same process set forth in the Nominating and Governance Committee Charter as it would with its own nominations.
-There have been no material changes to the procedures by which stockholders may recommend individuals for consideration by the Nominating and Governance Committee as potential nominees for director since such procedures were last described in our annual proxy statement filed with the SEC on April 26, 2019.

-Nominating and Governance Committee Process for Identifying and Evaluating Director Candidates .
+Nominating and Governance Committee Process for Identifying and Evaluating Director Candidates.
 The Nominating and Governance Committee identifies and evaluates all director candidates in accordance with the director qualification standards described in the Nominating and Governance Committee Charter.
 In identifying candidates, the Nominating and Governance Committee has the authority to engage and terminate any third-party search firm that is used to identify director candidates and has the authority to approve the fees and retention terms of any search firm.
 The Nominating and Governance Committee evaluates any candidate's qualifications to serve as a member of our Board based on the totality of the merits of the candidate and not based on minimum qualifications or attributes.
 In evaluating a candidate, the Nominating and Governance Committee takes into account the background and expertise of individual Board members as well as the background and expertise of our Board as a whole.
 In addition, the Nominating and Governance Committee evaluates a candidate's independence and his or her background and expertise in the context of our Board's needs.
 The Nominating and Governance Committee Charter requires that the Nominating and Governance Committee ascertain that each nominee has: (i) demonstrated business and industry experience that is relevant to us; (ii) the ability to meet the suitability requirements of all relevant regulatory agencies; (iii) freedom from potential conflicts of interest with us and independence from management with respect to independent director nominees; (iv) the ability to represent the interests of stockholders; (v) the ability to demonstrate a reasonable level of financial literacy; (vi) the availability to work with us and dedicate sufficient time and energy to his or her board duties; (vii) an established reputation for good character, honesty, integrity, prudent business skills, leadership abilities as well as moral and ethical bearing; and (viii) the ability to work constructively with our other directors and management.
-The Nominating and Governance Committee may also take into consideration whether a candidate's background and skills meet any specific needs of the Board that the Nominating and Governance Committee has identified and will take into account diversity in professional and personal experience, background, skills, race, gender and other factors of diversity that it considers relevant to the needs of the Board.
+The Nominating and Governance Committee may also take into consideration whether a candidate's background and skills meet any specific needs of the Board that the Nominating and Governance Committee has identified.

+Diversity.
+The Nominating and Governance Committee takes into account diversity in professional and personal experience, background, skills, race, gender and other factors of diversity that it considers relevant to the needs of the Board.
 The Nominating and Governance Committee does not have a formal policy regarding diversity in identifying candidates; however, the Nominating and Governance Committee may consider periodically, at the request of the Board, the desired composition of the Board, including such factors as expertise and diversity.